JohnHeinlein/Teraterm-Cisco-Macros/README.md

 Additionally, these macros currently only wipe files from flash.
 The modular design makes it easy to add additional commands between the wipe and reboot, and can thus be extended to perform a more deep clean on e.g. license infomation.

-Currently tested on:
+# Tested compatible
-- 2960 series (C2960, C2960S, C2960X) switches
+- 2960 series switches
-  - Determined by "version" command in ROMMON
+  - C2960
+  - C2960S
+  - C2960X
 - Catalyst 3000 series (CAT3K) Switches
-  - Determined by "version" command in ROMMON
+  - 3650
+- Integrated Service Routers
   - ISR4331
-  - Determined if "version" command is NOT FOUND.

 Incredibly WIP.
 Edge cases exist, and are everywhere, even for supported models.

 Additionally, I've probably severely abused/misused language features, as TTL is almost as old as I am and has barely changed the entire time.

+# To do
+- ISR
+  - Record serial number to check against [FN64253](https://www.cisco.com/c/en/us/support/docs/field-notices/642/fn64253.html)
+  - Check must be performed manually.
+In theory a helper program could grab the login cookie and check cisco's API, but that ain't me.